Jan 16, 2019

 To support students serious about starting their own businesses, President Haruaki Deguchi launched the APU Startup Program, also known as the Deguchi School.
 President Deguchi is himself an entrepreneur, having cofounded the Lifenet Insurance Company, and he personally oversees the program.
 The APU Startup Program is a practical extracurricular initiative that aims to develop APU students into entrepreneurs who can succeed both in Japan and overseas.

-After opening remarks from President Deguchi, Fukumoto started the session by giving insight into digital marketing.
-Fukumoto is the CEO of Douga-tec, a consultancy that specializes in digital video training.
+After opening remarks from President Deguchi, Uchimura started the session by giving insight into digital marketing.
+Uchimura is the CEO of Douga-tec, a consultancy that specializes in digital video training.
 He mentioned that data is key to producing results.
 The success of something is not predetermined, so testing, gathering data, and analyzing that data is key to future development.

 In the second half of the talk, Ahdanisa recounted her experience founding Deaf Cafe Fingertalk, a business that employs people with disabilities in Indonesia.
 Funding the venture herself, Fingertalk started out as a single café on the outskirts of Jakarta.
 Ahdanisa wanted to help empower people with disabilities through employment in a sustainable business model.
 Since the organization’s founding, it has expanded from food services to employment training and is looking to grow even more.

 APU Professor Tomonori Sudo gave two special supplemental lectures to the students in the APU Startup Program on Tuesday, December 4 and Monday, December 10.
 Using Beppu City and the support it makes available to startups as an example, Professor Sudo discussed the types of support available to startups and those looking to start a business, and how this support works.